eramdam/damien.zone/src/pages/projects.md

 # Projects

-this page lists all my projects, current or past that I want documented. this list isn't nor will be exhaustive. anything that isn't listed here is most likely on my [GitHub](https://github.com/eramdam)
+This page lists all my projects, current, or past that I want documented.
+This list isn't nor will be exhaustive.
+Anything that isn't listed here is most likely on my [GitHub](https://github.com/eramdam)

 ## Mac Themes Garden